wally-kroeker/GraphSigninExport/tasks/active_context.md

 - Successfully implemented sign-in logs export with flexible filtering options
 - Using chunking strategy to handle Microsoft Graph API timeouts
 - Implementing proper error handling for partial success in data retrieval
+- Created unified shell script interface for all functionality
 - Planning to expand to more Microsoft Graph data endpoints
 - Planning for efficient data retrieval and pagination handling